cherylkc/catalog-service/docs/users/references/delete-a-user.md

 # Deleting a user

-Use a `DELETE` request to delete a user from a [WordHoard](../../overview.md) account.
+Make a `DELETE` request to delete a user from a [WordHoard](../../overview.md) account.
 This feature is available only to those with WordHoard admin rights.

 ## URL